Main Page Content

 Phone: (585) 395-8452

-Brad Snyder joined the GRC MSW Program in 2010.
-As the Coordinator of Admissions, Registration and Student Services for the MSW Program, he assists students with registration, represents the program at various information sessions, and ensures student success through working with faculty and collaborating with various departments on both the Nazareth College campus and the main campus.
+Brad Snyder started working with The College at Brockport in 2007 and began working as the MSW Coordinator in 2010.
+As the Coordinator of Admissions, Registration and Student Services for the MSW Program, he assists students with registration, represents the program at various information sessions, and ensures student success through working with faculty and collaborating with various departments.
 He was previously the Facility Assistant and Events & Outreach Coordinator at Brockport Downtown.
 He received an AAS from Monroe Community College in Liberal Studies, a BS in Sociology and an MPA from The College at Brockport.

 Coordinator of Undergraduate Field Education